 Globex does not make their money on commissions and fees.
 They make their money on the natural buy/sell spread in exchange rates.
 They trade money all day, every day, and pass their great rates on to people like you and me.
 They’ve been in business for 10 years and all client funds are guaranteed and insured for up to $2 million.

 Since I didn’t ask her permission, I don’t want to post the specific contact info I have for the Globex rep for all the world to see.
 But I’ll gladly pass it on to anyone who would like it.

 EDITED TO ADD: Permission granted!
 See contact info at the bottom of the post… She’s willing to talk to anyone, even if you’re just curious about how the process works.
 Be nice!

 If you are a Canadian buyer, you should call these folks ”” even if you aren’t our client (though really, what were you thinking? )

 If you are an agent working with Canadian buyers, you should call these folks.
 I’m telling you, they will not hassle you for referrals, but they’ll help you understand what they can do for your clients.

 For the record, I’ve got no affiliation with Globex, nor am I compensated in any fashion for suggesting people call them.
 As I stated, I simply like the way they approach business, and if I can save my Canadian clients a little money, that’s a great thing”¦

-If you’ve ever used Globex (or any currency broker) I’d love to hear about your experience.
+If you’ve ever used Globex (or any currency online broker) I’d love to hear about your experience.

 Globex Contact Info: